HSY3D/Wikispeedia/README.md

 # Wikispeedia
-A* implementation in Python to play Wikispeedia game.
+A* search implementation in Python to play Wikispeedia game.